Skip to content

 • Efficiency – LiFePO4 batteries are efficient and have 100% of their capacity available.
 They also charge and discharge quickly.

-• Safety – LiFePO4 doesn’t discharge gases, so it can be used in living spaces.
-They also have safety systems in place to prevent shorts from causing fires.
+• Safety – LiFePO4 doesn’t discharge gases so that it can be used in living spaces.
+Safety systems prevent shorts from causing fires.

 • Temperature Extremes – These batteries operate well in extreme environments and temperatures.